JoeyStanley/real/resources.md

 ### [R Workshops](/pages/r-workshops.html)

-I'm currently giving a series of workshops on how to use R which will include a variety of topics.
+This is a series of workshops on how to use R which includes a variety of topics.
 I have included PDFs and additional information on each installment of this series.

 ### [Formant extraction tutorial](/blog/a-tutorial-on-extracting-formants-in-praat)